Skip to content

 );

-chain is where State earns its keep.
-It threads the output state of one computation into the input of the next, so you can write a sequence of stateful steps without passing the state explicitly at each one:
+chain is the engine of the State container.
+It threads the output state of one step into the input state of the next step, allowing you to write a sequence of stateful operations without ever referencing the state variable explicitly:

 const addItem = (name: string, price: number): State<Cart, undefined> =>